 Not everyone finishes school and steps directly into their first “real” job.
 Before the real work starts, there are often periods of job searching, temp work, unemployment, funemployment, and desperation.
 During this time, managing student loans for many is a game of whack-a-mole.
 Borrowers do what they can to keep up with little time for long-term planning or strategy.
-This can lead to some cringe-worthy decisions, but with a stable job and steady pay, attacking student loans becomes much easier.
+This can lead to some cringe-worthy decisions, but with a stable job and steady pay, attacking student loans becomes much more manageable.

 Starting a new job is the perfect time to put together a plan to eliminate student debt.
 It is also a great time to figure out how to balance your student loan goals with other financial goals, such as retirement.